dentree2/noIdle/README.md

 2. Install [pyautogui](https://pyautogui.readthedocs.io/en/latest/install.html)
 	- On Windows, type `pip install pyautogui` in the Command Prompt console.
 	- On Mac or Linux, type `pip3 install pyautogui` in the Terminal.
+3. Download `noIdle.py` to the local hard drive.
-3. Using the Command Prompt or Terminal, navigate to the directory where `noIdle.py` is installed.
+4. Using the Command Prompt or Terminal, navigate to the directory where `noIdle.py` is installed.
 Use `python noIdle.py` to run the program.

 ### Full Code Block: